 where in (a) we remove the absolute sign because the trace is always less than or equal to one, and (b) uses the result from \cite{wilde2012information_theoretic_costs}.
-Hence, combining \eqref{eq:expected_inequality_S2}, \eqref{eq:ES12} and \eqref{eq:softcoveringS11} we proved that the expected distance between the ouput state induced by the random codebook and the product single-letter state is arbitrarily small for sufficiently large n:
+Hence, combining \eqref{eq:expected_inequality_S2}, \eqref{eq:ES12} and \eqref{eq:softcoveringS11} we show that the expected distance between the output state induced by the random codebook and the product single-letter state is arbitrarily small for sufficiently large n: